THE LATIN VULGATE-PAR EXCELLENCE

 City of Tournai, Belgium

 An advertisement for their Missals, Breviaries, and Diurnals.
 These are only the tip of the ice berg.
-They offered literally hundreds of publications in many languages.
+They offered literally hundreds of publications in several languages.
+Latin and French dominated their offerings.
+They also released titles in English, Italian, and Spanish.

-The SSJE was not shy about advertising their other publications right on the back covers of their 'classic' Vulgate editions.
-This image was taken from an 1894 edition of Biblia Sacra, Vulgate Editionis.
-[Presented in the French language]
+The SSJE was not shy about advertising their other publications right on the back covers of their 'classic' Vulgate editions. (cloth hardcover, then covered in paper) This image was taken from an 1894 edition of Biblia Sacra, Vulgatae Editionis.
+"CHEZ LES MEMES EDITEURS" [Translated from French- "FROM THE SAME EDITORS"]

 After 5 years of searching, I was finally able to find a complete catalog of SSJE's offerings.
 I had searched used book vendors all over Europe, digitized book depositories, and several libraries in European countries.
 My biggest obstacles were two things: #1- I was not absolutely sure any copies existed, although I was fairly certain the SSJE offered one, as I saw reference to it in their advertisements and #2- I was unsure of the title since I assumed it might not be in English.
 I found a copy in a library in Brussels, Belgium called The Royal Library of Belgium (now known as "KBR") after sending them a brief description of what I was looking for.
 I was then able to do a more thorough search of libraries in the US.
 In 2013 I struck gold.
 I found a copy in the Newberry Library in Chicago, IL.
 I was hoping they would be able to send it via inter-library loan but they said it did not qualify (probably due to it's age/fragility).
 So for a small fee, they scanned it for me.
 The scans are not of great quality but it is readable.
 I was a bit floored when I received it.
 I hadn't imagined that their list of offerings would be so large.
 It is dated with the year 1890 and in the French language.
 I have not been able to find one in English since I do not know whether the SSJE offered one, and if so I have no way of knowing if any copies are still in existence.
+The catalog also lists the publications by Desclee de Brouwer and Associates under the "Society of St. Augustine".
+Their focus seemed to lean more heavily on Church documents, theology manuals, lives of the saints, etc...
 The scans of the catalog are available below as a PDF download.
 I will comment more specifically about the listings for the Vulgate editions below.

 Read what "The Dublin Review" (Third Series, Volume X, July-October, 1883) had to say bout the SSJE.